Blog

 • Lease assets to your operating companies

-• Create deductible lease or licensing payments
+• Create deductible lease or licensing payments (when structured properly)

 • Isolate high-value assets from operational risk